New tool developed in Perth makes it simpler to search for the genes causing autism spectrum disorder (ASD)

 There is a strong genetic component to ASD, with a recent study estimating a heritability of 83%, suggesting ASD risk is attributable largely to genetic factors.

-The findings are the latest work led by Perkins researcher Professor Alistair Forrest in collaboration with A/Prof Julian Heng at Curtin Health Innovation Research Institute (CHIRI) and was started by funding from a Telethon Perth Children’s Hospital Research Fund grant.
+The findings are the latest work led by Perkins researcher Professor Alistair Forrest in collaboration with Associate Professor Julian Heng at Curtin Health Innovation Research Institute (CHIRI) and was started by funding from a Telethon Perth Children’s Hospital Research Fund grant.

 The first author Dr Hamid Alinejad-Rokny has now gone on to set up his own laboratory at UNSW.